 X and Y face cream

 “I finished school and wanted to go to college.
 It had always been dream of mine to become a secretary and marry a doctor!
 I had to try and make my dreams come true, so I persuaded my parents to let me go to Stockholm and stay with a cousin.
-I stayed with her for free [this cousin seems like a soft touch], then I got a job at a pastry shop at Gärdet (a new residential suburb) and went to business school in the evenings.”
+I stayed with her for free [this cousin seems like a soft touch], then I got a job at a pastry shop in Gärdet (a new residential suburb) and went to business school in the evenings.”

 “I had a good time in Stockholm, but realised that being a secretary was not the job for me.
 I went home to Vivstavarv with four hundred kronor in my pocket that I had saved from my salary at the patisserie [Hjördis, you freeloader!].
 It was the first real sum of money that I had ever owned.”